ni/nimi-python/docs/nifgen/functions.rst

         Specifies the handle of the arbitrary sequence that you want the signal generator to produce.
 NI-FGEN sets the
         :py:data:`nifgen.ARB\_SEQUENCE\_HANDLE` attribute to this value.
-You can create an arbitrary sequence using the :py:func:`nifgen.create_arb_sequence` or :py:func:`nifgen.create_advanced_arb_sequence` function.
+You can create an arbitrary sequence using the :py:func:`nifgen.CreateArbSequence` or :py:func:`nifgen.create_arb_sequence` function.
 These functions return a
         handle that you use to identify the sequence.

         **Default Value**: None